 - Official High School Transcript - This is part of your Augsburg College application and will automatically be submitted as part of the scholarship application.

 - 2 Letters of Recommendation – Includes a “comparison grid” which is part of the online form and PDF version.
-See below for details.
+See below for details. *If you have previously visited this site, due to your browser settings, the application may indicate that three letters are required.
+As indicated above, the correct number of recommendation letters with accompanying comparison grids to complete this section of the application is two.

 - Scholarship Essay – Download the Scholarship Essay Prompt (DOC) and follow the instructions.
 Please save your essay in a Word document and upload it with your online application.